Darthmoll12/Benchside/README.md

 ### Simplicity

 BenchSide's UI is purposefully designed to be minimal and easy to navigate.
-Chemicals can be viewed in both card form and able form, each with expandables that reveal more information on each chemical.
+Chemicals can be viewed in both card form and table form, each with expandables that reveal more information on each chemical.
 A minimal form to add new chemicals to the list provides for straightforward entry without bottlenecking the process: Only certain fields are required, and ones that are readily available from chemical bottles.
 This allows chemical entries to be made in a timely manner in the event that additional qualifiers are not accessible.